• Skip to primary navigation

 10. Depreciation of Business Assets

-If you purchase significant assets for your practice, such as medical equipment or office furniture, you can depreciate the cost over several years.
+If you purchase significant assets for your practice, such as medical equipment (common for Dentists and Surgeons you can depreciate the cost over several years.
 The IRS allows different methods of depreciation, including the Section 179 deduction, which lets you deduct the full cost of qualifying assets in the year they are placed in service, up to a limit of $1,160,000 for 2024.

 Conclusion